MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

      ![QnA Maker resource management keys page](../media/kb/azure-cognitive-services.png)

    h.
 Copy  the value for **KEY 1**.
-This value will be used to initialize the **Cognitive Services Key** variable in the Yammer FAQs Flow that will be imported and updated later.
+This value will be used to initialize the **Cognitive Services Key** variable in the Yammer FAQs flow that will be imported and updated later.

 3. Go back to the knowledge base create page that you opened.